lokeshh/rotten-potatoes/README.md

 # README

-> I am awesome, but not free
+~ I am awesome, but not free

-> You are not your job
+~ You are not your job

+~ You are not your bank account

 This README would normally document whatever steps are necessary to get the application up and running.